calif lakes / secluded lakes / loop hike around lake / best lake in california / lake elevation / geology lakes / alpine lakes

 Most people prefer to backpack in to these locations and stay a while.
 Why not?
 These puppies are ACCESSIBLE only a few months outta the whole year.
 May as well enjoy them while you can.
 The rest of the time they are frozen solid or buried with serious snow.
 Wilderness areas do not allow dogs nor mountain bikes on trails, so plan accordingly.

 California is lucky to have hundreds of lakes within protected wilderness areas.
 Almost all are gorgeous and have very limited access.
-While we haven’t yet been able to hike every Wilderness in Cali, we will leave you with the best links with could find & a way to buy some maps.
+While we haven’t yet been able to hike every Wilderness in Cali, we will leave you with the visuals and links, plus a way to buy the specific topo maps.

 Carson Iceberg Wilderness

 SEASONAL deep SNOW makes many of these beautiful lakes inaccessible for more than half the year.
 Call ahead to local rangers to make sure your desired destination is indeed open for traffic.
 Certain locations may require snow shoes, snowmobile or a 4WD to access.

 If you are seeking a remote mountain lake that you can drive to, you will need to search for one that has the fewest people.
 A high clearance vehicle will help you exit the tourist traps, via plenty of the back roads.
 Some dirt roads are acessible with just a passenger car or AWD wagon.
 Talk to the ‘field ranger’ for up-todate road conditions and closures.
 Make sure to get a campfire permit, before you camp outside of developed campgrounds.
 Always steer clear of crowded, holiday weekends.

 The lake list above samples most of the lakes in California.
 For secluded locations and rare finds (accessible by vehicle), see the list below and follow links for more info.

 More California regions with pristine lakes, but not dubbed Wilderness:

 - Aspendell California